garfix/nli-go/doc/remarks.md

+## 2023-08-19

+The programming language I created for this project is a monster.
+If I try to change something in the application code, it doesn't behave as one expects it, and you have to think really hard how this could happen.
+It needs to be thoroughly changed.

+Fixing the function `do_find_objects`, which was just a matter of ensuring that values outside of the bounds were not included in the lines arrays, took me multiple hours to solve, and the result is still a dirty hack.

 ## 2023-08-06

 Mycroft is an interesting voice-activated AI that you can run on your own computer.
 It's language syntax features are as basic as can be, but it has a lot of information about building an actual useful voice AI: https://mycroft-ai.gitbook.io/docs